-1. Storage, repair and charging in residential occupancies of powered mobility devices, provided that such devices are for personal use.

-2. Charging of a single powered mobility device in any occupancy by the owner.
+- 1. Storage, repair and charging in residential occupancies of powered mobility devices, provided that such devices are for personal use. - 2.
+Charging of a single micromobility device in any occupancy by the owner.

-321.1.1.
-Powered micromobility device defined.
-Motorized bicycles, motorized scooters and other personal mobility devices powered by a lithium-ion or lithium metal battery.
-The term does not include motor vehicles that are required to be registered with the Department of Motor Vehicles for the state or jurisdiction.
+321.1.1 Micromobility device defined.
+Electric bicycles, Personal E-mobility devices, motorized scooters, and other personal mobility devices powered by a lithium-ion or lithium metal battery except that this definition shall not apply to any motor vehicle that is required to be registered with the Motor Vehicle Division of the Department of Revenue.